shahmitu76/1stcybersecurityBecode/linux exercises folder/03-Text manipulation.md

-# Text manipulation with Linux
+# Text manipulation with Linux- Answer sheet

 Connect to the virtual machine 10.12.181.X with the following credentials: